gi-iitk/gi-iitk.github.io/people.md

 ---

 # Members of GI Laboratory
-The laboratory comprises of 5 faculty members working in diverse areas, 4 technical staff members, more than 50 students (M.Tech and PhD).
+The laboratory comprises of 5 faculty members working in diverse areas, 4 technical staff members and more than 50 students (M.Tech and PhD).

 * * *
 ## Faculty Members